Do Capacity Constraints Constrain Coalitions?: Strong Price of Anarchy

 The following theorem extends the class of networks for which the SPoA is bounded by $H_n$.

-\begin{theorem} For every symmetric CCS game played on a network that is a series composition of EP networks, it holds that $SPoA \leq H_n$ (if a SE exists), and this bound is tight. \end{theorem} \begin{proof} Let $G=G_1 \rightarrow G_2 \rightarrow \ldots \rightarrow G_k$ be a network.
+\begin{theorem} For every symmetric CFCSC game played on a network that is a series composition of EP networks, it holds that $SPoA \leq H_n$ (if a SE exists). \end{theorem} \begin{proof} Let $G=G_1 \rightarrow G_2 \rightarrow \ldots \rightarrow G_k$ be a network.
 It is sufficient to prove that the SPoA of a game played on $G$ is upper bounded by the maximal SPoA of a game played on one of the subnetworks $G_1,\ldots,G_k$.
-Denote by $cost_{G_i}(s)$ the social cost of the strategy profile $s$ in a game played only on the subnetwork $G_i$, and let $s^*$ be an optimal profile.
-For every strategy profile $s$, it holds that
+Denote by $cost_{G_i}(\bm{s})$ the social cost of the strategy profile $\bm{s}$ in a game played only on the subnetwork $G_i$, and let $\bm{s}^*$ be an optimal profile.
+For every strategy profile $\bm{s}$, it holds that

-If $s$ is a SE in $G$, the induced strategy profile in $G_i$ is also a SE.
+If $\bm{s}$ is a SE in $G$, the induced strategy profile in $G_i$ is also a SE.
 We get that

-Feldman and Ron \cite{capacitated} show an example of a game with $n$ agents, in which the PoS is $\frac{H_n}{1+\epsilon}$ for every $\epsilon > 0$.
-The only NE in that example is also a SE.
-This shows that the upper bound of $H_n$ on the SPoA in EP networks is tight. \end{proof}